treeverse/lakeFS/docs/enterprise/getstarted/index.md

 * Your desired speed to get started
 * Your familiarity with Kubernetes
 * Is it a testing or production install
-* When you plan to test lakeFS Enterprise SSO support

-If you can postpone the evaluation of the SSO integration, we suggest doing so to speed up overall testing.
+* When you plan to test lakeFS Enterprise SSO support: If you can postpone the evaluation of the SSO integration, we suggest doing so to speed up overall testing.
 The SSO integration requires additional configurations and is best addressed later.

-### Quickstart Install
+### Quickstart

 Use the quickstart options to quickly evaluate lakeFS Enterprise.
 There are two quickstart methods:
 * [Docker Quickstart](quickstart.md#docker-quickstart)